calkan/sonic/README.md

 	cat *|awk '{ if($5=="N" || $5=="U") print $1"\t"$2"\t"$3}' > gaps.bed

-*Alternatively, if the files are inside directories for each chromosome, then use:
+* Alternatively, if the files are inside directories for each chromosome, then use:

 	cat */*|awk '{ if($5=="N" || $5=="U") print $1"\t"$2"\t"$3}' > gaps.bed

+* If the genome you are using has no assembly gaps, you can use an empty file.
+The gaps file is used to filter out calls that span assembly gaps, certainly an issue in mammalian genomes since those gaps are surrounded by repeats, causing mapping ambiguity.
+Create one as:

+	touch gaps.bed

 4 - For segmental duplication annotations, navigate to the related genome's "Annotation Database" page and download genomicsSuperDups file (i.e., http://hgdownload.soe.ucsc.edu/goldenPath/mm10/database/genomicSuperDups.txt.gz is for mouse genome GRCm38/mm10)

 Extract the file into a folder and convert it to BED format and sort and merge using [BEDtools](http://bedtools.readthedocs.io/en/latest/):

 	 cat genomicSuperDups.txt | awk '{OFS="\t"; print $2,$3,$4"\n"$8,$9,$10}'| sortBed | mergeBed > dups.bed

+* If the genome you are using has no segmental duplications, you can use an empty file.
+The duplications file is used to filter out calls that may have originated due to ambiguous mapping within segmental duplications.
+Create one as:

+	touch dups.bed

 * You can copy ref.fasta, ref.fasta.fai, reps.out, gaps.bed and dups.bed into the folder where you want to run sonic and remove the others.
 Make sure all the annotations and the reference are of the same genome and version.